Services & Maintenance: What Energy Where?

 Energy Cost Allocation

-Choosing a meter that supports BACnet®, LonWorks®, Modbus®, or other common protocols used for building automation systems saves time and money in the long run.
+Accurately allocating electric power costs is an important consideration for fms.
+In shopping malls, for example, different areas will have different usage patterns, so there is a distinct advantage to billing these areas or occupant groups individually.
+It is important that the meter makes this process as seamless as possible, allowing precise usage information to be quickly reported back to the fm who can then bill for power by actual use rather than by square footage.Choosing a meter that supports BACnet®, LonWorks®, Modbus®, or other common protocols used for building automation systems saves time and money in the long run.
 Meter measurements need to be easily accessed by third-party systems that manage data storage, billing, and collection.
 The data is the basic element that makes the invisible visible for the purposes of energy management or occupant billing, whether in an office building, a mall, a large organization, an RV park or marina, and even on-site car charging stations.
 [To read more about energy strategies, read “‘A’ Is For Agriculture,” also from the March 2012 issue.]